 - If a child becomes ill while at school, the child will be isolated in a designated location until the child can be picked up within 30 minutes of parent/caregiver notification. - Proper health and safety precautions will be taken while the child is waiting to be picked up.
-This includes staff wearing masks, gloves and disinfecting the space once the child has been picked up. - If a staff member begins to feel ill during the day, they will be sent home immediately. - MCISD will contact our local health department for guidance and best practices and to determine if the classroom or school location must close.
+Precautions include: - Providing a space for the child to rest such as a chair/cot to limit movement of the ill child. - Children who become ill at school will be requested to wear a mask when able to tolerate it and physically remove it themselves. - Staff who are supervising the student should wear a mask and gloves and are to remain 6 ft from the student as often as possible. - Staff who supervised the student during isolation will disinfect the occupied space, discard of their mask/gloves and wash hands thoroughly before returning to their typically assigned work duties. - If a staff member begins to feel ill during the day, they will be sent home immediately. - MCISD will contact our local health department for guidance and best practices and to determine if the classroom or school location must close.

-Exclusion of children and staff with COVID-19 symptoms (based upon guidance provided by Monroe County Health Department): Preschool
+Exclusion of Children and Staff Testing Positive for COVID-19 or Exhibiting COVID-19 Symptoms (based upon guidance provided by Executive Order 2020-172 and the Monroe Health Department): Preschool